jrief/django-websocket-redis/docs/heartbeats.rst

 Sending and receiving heartbeat messages
 ========================================

-The websocket protocol implements so called PING/PONG messages to keep websockets alive, even behind proxies, firewalls and load-balancers.
-The server sends a PING message to the client through the websocket, which then replies with PONG.
+The Websocket protocol implements so called PING/PONG messages to keep Websockets alive, even behind proxies, firewalls and load-balancers.
+The server sends a PING message to the client through the Websocket, which then replies with PONG.
 If the client does not reply, the server closes the connection.

 The client part
 ---------------
-Unfortunately, the websocket protocol does not provide a similar method for the client, to find out if it is still connected to the server.
+Unfortunately, the Websocket protocol does not provide a similar method for the client, to find out if it is still connected to the server.
 This can happen, if the connection simply disappears without further notification.
-In order to have the client recognize this, some Javascript code has to be added to the client code responsible for the websocket:
+In order to have the client recognize this, some Javascript code has to be added to the client code responsible for the Websocket:

 .. code-block:: javascript